 Based on ELEANOR & HICK, words & music by Tom Wilson Weinberg, book by Peggy Stafford, original direction by Darren Katz.

-Plus here’s a couple new and old postings from my life as Ben Hesherman, bar mitzvah boy metalhead and 1999 Drag King of Philadelphia!
+Here’s a couple of archive treasures from my life as Ben Hesherman, bar mitzvah boy metalhead and 1999 Drag King of Philadelphia!